 28. “I wish I had known that you’re much more likely to tear.”

 “The recovery from tearing is WAY more painful and lasting than childbirth.
 I’ll skip the epidural and go natural to avoid going through that injury again.
-My second birth was natural, hurt like hell, but minimal tearing, and I’d much rather do that,” one mom shared.
-When you cannot feel as much, you could potentially be pushing harder than necessary, possibly resulting in more severe tears.
+My second birth was natural, hurt like hell but minimal tearing, and I’d much rather do that,” one mom shared.
+When you cannot feel as much, you could be pushing harder than necessary, possibly resulting in more severe tearing.

 29. “I wish I had known how swollen I would be after giving birth.”

 With so many fluids going into your body, it is common to experience swelling after birth—potentially even worse than what you experienced during pregnancy.
 One mom said she wishes she would have drunk more water after delivery to help flush her swelling.
 She said, “The nurses didn’t push my water intake, so I got super swollen, and it sucked.”
 Another mom stated, “I also hated that my legs and feet all swelled.
 I felt like a walking water balloon for a while after birth.”